 I was surprised at how mournful the solo cello sounded, but this is where the angels took me.
 Angelic contact isn’t all about glory and wonder, but the sense of wonder can stir deep sensations of yearning, and a beautifully aching heart.
 There’s a soft string section in the background, but when it feels like the cello’s finished, solo violin takes the theme to a new level of emotion.
 The theme never quite resolves and the violin hands back to the cello, and there is a level of confusion and conflict as the heart shudders in the presence of the soul, before an abrupt conclusion that speaks of how fleeting these moments of insight can be.

 An Echo of Angels has been released and is available all over the world.
-You can get it via digital download from iTunes or CD Baby and other stores.
+You can get it via digital download or stream from all the main sites.

 This angelic music was inspired by my contact with angels, and was crafted to help you sense the presence of angels.
 I put my heart and soul into this, and everything I know about music.
 I’m thrilled it’s finally here, and I hope you can feel the loving energy of the music.

 You can hear a couple of previews in these short (very pretty) videos.

 I’ve been working on this for a long time.
 Over a year ago a new road opened up to me, and I realised that I wanted to create angelic music.
 I’ve dabbled with this kind of music since I was a teenager, but I never made the commitment to truly create, with all my heart and soul.